Renee Marshall

 WIN

-3:40 Dismissal
+3:40-#:45 Dismissal

-I will teach all third graders Writing, Grammar, Spelling, and Handwriting.
-We will work on grammar, writing, spelling and cursive handwriting each day.
-There will be a weekly spelling test that will consist of around 15 words.
+For my homeroom class there will be a weekly spelling test that will consist of 15 words.
 The word list will go home on Monday so that they may study during the week.
-We will not have assigned homework in any of these areas.
-If your child does happen to bring home work from these subjects it will be work that has not been completed in class in a timely manner.
+We will not have assigned homework.
+If your child does happen to bring home work from spelling it will be work that has not been completed in class in a timely manner.

 Press ENTER key to focus on the active panel